it

 DO set off firecrackers, botti di capodanno, to ward off evil spirits.

-DO eat lentils at the stroke of midnight for a wealthier year!
+DO eat lentils at the stroke of midnight for a wealthier year.
 They’re best accompanied by another celebratory classic: the zampone.
-(Like in other parts of the world, many of us also eat twelve grapes for luck, one for each month of the coming year.)
+(Like in other parts of the world, many of us also eat 12 grapes for luck, one for each month of the coming year.)

 DON’T ignore the weather for the first 12 days of the new year.
 Nonna teaches us that each day will predict the weather for the corresponding twelve months ahead.